 - Provide a copy of diving certification card, current first aid and adult CPR certifications, and Oxygen Provider certificate prior to diving in the exhibits.

 - Complete a written exam covering various aspects of diving physics, physiology, equipment and safety.

 - Have a medical release from your physician.

 - Perform in accordance with all policies, protocols and operation procedures.

 - Help maintain a clean and healthy environment for the animals.

 - Remain aware of exhibit and dive changes and observe and interpret animal behavior.

 - Keep and log accurate records and maintain clean work areas.

 Divers must be available:

-- to remain on active dive status, each diver must have a minimum 30 minutes of bottom time per month, or 60 minutes bi-monthly and a minimum of ten dive days per year.
+- to remain on active dive status, each diver must have a minimum 30 minutes of bottom time per month, or 60 minutes bi-monthly and a minimum of twelve dive days per year.
 Additionally, volunteers who miss 90 consecutive days will be removed from the roster.